 Improvement Activities Performance Category

 The Improvement Activities performance category was introduced in 2017 for the very first time.
 Hence all activities are considered to be first year activities for 2017 and will not be publicly reported.
-IA will show up on Physician Compare in future years though.
+However, the IA performance category score will be included in the downloadable database.
+Performance details for the activities will show up on Physician Compare in future years though.

 Cost Performance Category

 2017 data for the Cost category will not be reported as it was not used to calculate MIPS score, but it might be reported in future years.